cerfacs-globc/icclim/README.rst

 ---------------

 icclim has always been an open source project and was successfully made thanks to the joint effort of all its contributors.
-The lead development is made at CERFACS, a research institution located in Toulouse, France.
+The lead development is made at `CERFACS <https://cerfacs.fr/en/>`_, a research institution located in Toulouse, France.

 Grants
 ~~~~~~